VRichardJP/LoLAnalyzer/README.md

-# Using machine learning to evaluate the best pick in a draft
+# Using machine learning to evaluate the best pick in a draft (League of Legends)

 Under construction